One-step generative models

 $$\bar{u}(z_t,\, r,\, t) \;=\; \frac{z_t - z_r}{t - r} \;=\; x_1 - x_0$$

-The average velocity does not depend on which interval you are looking at.
-It is a fixed quantity for each training pair $(x_0, x_1)$, readable directly from data.
-No network evaluation, no self-reference, no approximation.
-One-step generation falls out immediately:
+That is the punchline.
+The average velocity is a fixed quantity for each training pair $(x_0, x_1)$, readable directly from data; no network evaluation, no self-reference, no approximation.
+And one-step generation falls out for free: start at pure noise, subtract the average velocity over the full interval, you have $x_0$.

 $$x_0 \;=\; z_1 \;-\; \bar{u}_\theta(z_1,\, 0,\, 1)$$